karuppusamy-d/turnsmart/readme.md

 #### Response

+The status of the request is returned in the response.

 | Parameter | Type     | Description      |
 | :-------- | :------- | :--------------- |
 | `message` | `string` | Response message |

+## Dashboard Settings

+### Endpoints section:

+Endpoints are used to identify the data you want to store on turnsmart.io.
+You can create as many endpoints as you want.
+This data can be number or boolean or color.

+### Data section:

+In the data section, you will see the data of the endpoints you have added.
+You can modify the data directly from the dashboard.
+You can use the data to control your smart home devices.
+The data can be assessed using the turnsmart API from your device.

+### Smarthome section:

+In the smart home section, you can modify the Google Home integration settings.
+You can change device type or add/remove device traits.There are many device types available including: light, fan, switch, sensor, etc.

+#### Device types

+Device types are used by Google Assistant to determine what actions are available to the user.
+For example, if you define a device as a Light, the user can interact with the device through Google Assistant with Hey Google, turn on my light.

+#### Device traits

+Device traits are used to define the capabilities of the device.
+You can add as many traits as you want.
+For example, if you define a device as a Light, you can add the trait of brightness and color.
+There are many traits available including: on/off, brightness, color, etc.

+For example,

+1. You can add a "color" trait to a light device.
+This will allow you to control the color of the light.
+1. You can also add a "brightness" trait to a light device.
+This will allow you to control the brightness of the light.

 ## Screenshots